The bearers of MacWhite and its variants are generally thought to have come from the noble family of Le Blancs in Normandy

 Early Notables of the MacWhite family (pre 1700)

-Outstanding amongst the family at this time was John White (c.1585), an English painter and cartographer who was sent to Roanoke Island (now in North Carolina) as artist, mapmaker, and later as governor; Andrew White (1579-1656), a Jesuit theology professor who went to Maryland as the head of a band of...
-Another 90 words (6 lines of text) are included under the topic Early MacWhite Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was John White (c.1585), an English painter and cartographer who was sent to Roanoke Island (now in North Carolina) as artist, mapmaker, and later as governor; Andrew White (1579-1656), a Jesuit theology professor who went to Maryland as the head of a band of missionaries; Thomas White (1593-1676), an English Roman Catholic priest and scholar, known as a theologian, censured by the Inquisition; Thomas...
+Another 70 words (5 lines of text) are included under the topic Early MacWhite Notables in all our PDF Extended History products and printed products wherever possible.